vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 4. Click the **Create** button.

 5. Open an incognito or in-private browser window, navigate to https://portal.azure.com and login with your new asadmin account.
-You will be prompeted to change your password.
+You will be prompted to change your password.
 Change your password.
 Make sure to note your new password then close the browser window.

 6. Click **+Create a resource** and type **Analysis Services** in the search box.
 Choose **Analysis Services** from the results.